Vacation savings from Orlando Informer!Save with Orlando Informer!X

 A number of Star Wars characters have already sauntered into Oga’s Cantina and have had one (mis)adventure or another there already.
 Learn about Anakin Skywalker, Padme Amidala, Darth Vader, and Grand Admiral Thrawn’s exploits in the bar here, and then read about Hondo Ohnaka’s current shenanigans here.

-Do you have a question about the information on this page, would like to provide feedback, or did you spot an inaccuracy?
+Do you have a question about the information on this page or would you like to provide feedback?
 Please let us know by posting in our OI Community Facebook group.

 Star Wars: Galaxy’s Edge